wp-plugins/goodreviews/readme.txt

 = What if I don't want to display the reviews iframe? =

-Because the main point of GoodReviews is to display reviews, no shortcode parameter yet exists to turn off the reviews iframe.
+Version 2.0.0 supports disabling the reviews frame by configuring the <code>reviews</code> parameter to <code>off</code>.
+However, because the main point of GoodReviews is to display reviews, this parameter was only implemented so that the Buy This Book widget and the Book Info widget could be dislayed without reviews.

 = Why is some information (such as the cover image, publisher information, or publication date) missing from the GoodReviews elements when it is visible on the Goodreads site? =